9 Tips to Boost your Reputation as an Employer

 You might wonder: how can Great Place to Work help with all of this?

-Well according to Sam, "it is the impact it has on not just bringing candidates into the organisation but also on the retention of your employees.
+Well, according to Sam, "it is the impact it has on not just bringing candidates into the organisation but also on the retention of your employees.
 There is no doubt it has created a real buzz for our employees.
 To receive such recognition in so many countries has made everybody feel incredibly proud, myself included."
-She adds "It wasn't about accreditation for us when we went through this, it was about really taking a much deeper pulse of the organisation to understand where our employees were happy, where perhaps there were areas of development, and then acting on it.
+She adds, "It wasn't about accreditation for us when we went through this, it was about really taking a much deeper pulse of the organisation to understand where our employees were happy, where perhaps there were areas of development, and then acting on it.
 Because you can't just do the survey and then not act on what people said to you.
 We accept we can't do everything, but we talk to our employees about what we will do first, and what we will do later on."

 At Liberty Mutual Insurance, Roseanne says "we have seen a huge boost to morale and employee satisfaction rates have stayed and a high peak level".
 Externally, they got media mentions, and conversations with different stakeholders congratulating them on the Great Place to Work recognition.
-They indeed have also been recognised as a Best Workplace for Women in Ireland and as a Best Workplace for Wellbeing in the UK and using it in their PR efforts: "When we talk about all our DEI and ESG efforts, these awards are very nice touchpoints where we can say we have been recognised externally".
+They indeed have also been recognised as a Best Workplace for Women in Ireland and as a Best Workplace for Wellbeing in the UK and use this in their PR efforts: "When we talk about all our DEI and ESG efforts, these awards are very nice touchpoints where we can say we have been recognised externally".

 About Great Place to Work®

 Great Place to Work® is the global authority on workplace culture.
-We help organizations quantify their culture and produce better business results by creating a high-trust work experience for all employees.
+We help organisations quantify their culture and produce better business results by creating a high-trust work experience for all employees.
 We recognise Great Place to Work-Certified™ companies and the Best Workplaces™ in more than 60 countries.

 To join the thousands of companies that have committed to building high-trust company cultures that help them attract, retain and take care of their people, contact us about getting Certified today.